awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

   time between each check to see whether the Fargate object queue is empty.
   If your jobs fail due to exceeding the Step Functions execution history quota, you may have set this value to low.
-* `SafeMode`: Setting this value to true will cause the solution to write updated objects to a temporary bucket rather than to the source bucket/object key.
-Typically this mode is used when first deploying the solution to verify your configuration.
 * `JobDetailsRetentionDays`: Changing this value will change how long records job details and events are retained for.
 Set this to 0 to retain them indefinitely.